-• achievement of level 2 English and maths

-- completion of a first aid qualification in line with the requirements of the Early Years Foundation Stage (EYFS) Framework - completion of an Early Years Educator Qualification (level 3) - development of a portfolio of evidence through which the apprentice gathers evidence of their progress
+- achievement of level 2 English and maths.
+If the apprentice began their apprenticeship training before their 19th birthday, they will still be subject to the mandatory requirement to study towards and achieve English and maths.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - completion of a first aid qualification in line with the requirements of the Early Years Foundation Stage (EYFS) Framework. - completion of an Early Years Educator Qualification (level 3). - development of a portfolio of evidence through which the apprentice gathers evidence of their progress.